Best Honey for Diabetics

 What to Look For

 Focus exclusively on low-GI varieties.
-The glycemic index of honey varies dramatically by floral source—from GI 30 (tupelo) to GI 69 (some clover).
+The glycemic index of honey varies dramatically by floral source—from GI ~35 (acacia) to GI ~69 (clover, Ischayek & Kern 2006).
 This means the right honey choice makes a real difference for blood sugar management.
 Choose raw honey, which retains polyphenols that may help modulate glucose absorption.
 Always verify with your glucometer, as individual glycemic responses vary.
 Never exceed recommended portions without medical guidance.

 Top Recommendations